learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 ## Wages and Education III

-Remember the multiple comparisons problem; rather then continuing on like this, perform an ANOVA test between the various 'FormalEducation' categories and their relation to 'AdjustedCompensation'.
+Remember the multiple comparisons problem; rather than continuing on like this, perform an ANOVA test between the various 'FormalEducation' categories and their relation to 'AdjustedCompensation'.

 ```python